 Intermediate Skate Lessons

-This is a 15-minute practice followed by a 30-minute lesson for intermediate skaters who want to continue mastering turns and spins.
+This is a 40-minute lesson for intermediate skaters who want to continue mastering turns and spins.
 Basic 4, 5, and 6 skill levels.

 - Backward stroking